brandon-fryslie/labelBro/README.md

 Press the big `Print` button to print your labels.
 The printer must be connected to the host via USB and powered on.

-Note: you can prevent your printer from turning off automatically after an hour by using Brother's configuration utility.
+Note: you can prevent your printer from turning off automatically after an hour by using Brother's firmware updater app.

 ### system python